open-policy-agent/conftest/docs/pre_commit.md

 differs from what's committed, pre-commit will fail.
 The updated documentation files are written, so you can simply stage them and re-commit.

-**Important:** You must specify the policy directory via `args` - this hook requires at least one directory path argument.
+By default, the hook documents the `policy` directory.
+Specifying `args` replaces the default, so you must include the policy directory path.

 ```yaml
 repos: